Our Vacancies

 Personal Profile

-• Capable of showing initiative, including the ability to think ahead and work flexibly according to the needs of School events;
+• Be capable of showing initiative, including the ability to think ahead and work flexibly;

 Hours of Work